Estimating a Directed Tree for Extremes: The algorithm

-\begin{remark} [When \QTree\ may fail] To understand why a condition like \eqref{eqn:light.tail} is necessary, suppose that $V=\{1,2\}$ and that the true graph is $1 \to 2$.
+\begin{remark} To understand why a condition like \eqref{eqn:light.tail} is necessary, suppose that $V=\{1,2\}$ ($d=2$) and that the true graph is $1 \to 2$.
 Let $F_{21}$ be the distribution function of $(\eps_2 - \eps_1) + (Z_2 - Z_1) \vee c_{21}$.
-The lower tail of $F_{21}$ essentially is the lower tail of $(\eps_2 - \eps_1)$, while the upper tail is essentially the upper tail of the convolution $(\eps_2 - \eps_1) + (Z_2 - Z_1)$, which is dominated by the signal $(Z_2 - Z_1)$ if it is the heavier tail, and otherwise it is dominated by the noise $(\eps_2 - \eps_1)$.
+The lower tail of $F_{21}$ essentially is the lower tail of $(\eps_2 - \eps_1)$, while the upper tail is essentially the upper tail of the convolution $(\eps_2 - \eps_1) + (Z_2 - Z_1)$, which is dominated by the signal $(Z_2 - Z_1)$ if it has the heavier tail, and otherwise it is dominated by the noise $(\eps_2 - \eps_1)$.
 Since $(\eps_2 - \eps_1)$ has symmetric distribution, if the noise term dominates the distribution, $w_{12} \approx w_{21}$ and it would be impossible to distinguish the edge $1 \to 2$ from the edge $2 \to 1$.
 If the signal dominates, the asymmetry between the lower and upper tails of $F_{12}$ lends us the crucial inequality to distinct between the two graphs as illustrated in Figure~\ref{fig:histogram}.

 The argument extends to $d>2$ for a graph with only one directed path.
-Then it is not possible to distinguish the direction from a symmetric score matrix.
-However, for a realistic matrix with real-valued entries, Chu–Liu/Edmonds' algorithm outputs an approximately correct root-directed tree.
+For a realistic matrix with real-valued entries, Chu–Liu/Edmonds' algorithm outputs an approximately correct root-directed tree.
 Intuitively, reversing every edge direction gives the same score but is generally not a root-directed tree. \halmos

 \end{remark}